Why Your Vacuum Is Smoking or Smells Like Burning

 Overheating Motor

 An overheating motor is one of the most common causes of vacuum smoking.
-Motors can overheat when used for extended periods or when airflow is restricted.
-Restricted airflow forces the motor to work harder, which increases the temperature.
+Motors can overheat when the vacuum is used for extended periods or when airflow is restricted.
+Reduced airflow forces the motor to work harder, increasing its temperature.

-Over time, this heat can build up, leading to visible smoke.
+Over time, this heat can build up and lead to visible smoke.
 Narwal’s vacuums, like the Freo Z Ultra, are designed to handle extended cleaning without overheating.
-Their motor cooling systems are designed to prevent overheating, allowing for safe, extended use.
+Their motor cooling systems help support safe, extended use.

 Clogged Airflow

-A blocked airflow can also cause your vacuum to smoke.
-When dust, debris, or hair accumulates in the hose, filter, or other parts, it restricts airflow.
-Restricted airflow means the motor works harder, leading to higher temperatures and eventually smoke.
-The Narwal Freo vacuums address this issue with high-efficiency filters.
-These filters trap fine particles while maintaining clear airflow, which helps keep the motor cool.
+Blocked airflow can also cause your vacuum to smoke.
+When dust, debris, or hair builds up in the hose, filter, or other internal parts, it restricts air movement.
+That added resistance makes the motor work harder, which raises the temperature and can eventually cause smoke.

 Worn-Out Belts